BIGJRA/BIGJRA.github.io/reborn.md

 ## Treasure Badge

 Enter Saphira's gym to the left, and talk to her in the corner.
-Next, familiarize yourself with the gym layout, then proceed to the top of the area and talk to the chest.
+Next, familiarize yourself with the gym layout, and get the hidden *Heart Scale* within.
+Proceed to the top of the area and talk to the chest.

 **Relationship Point Choices**: